restarian/bracket_print/docs/specification/unit_test_output.md

     * ✓ has the proper style_map value
     * ✓ returns a null error message when incorrect style map values are used
     * ✓ returns an error message when incorrect style map values are used
-    * ✓ returns the proper current_format and current_theme value
-    * ✓ returns the proper current_format and current_theme value with the import_theme_from value set in the style map
     * ✓ returns an error message when incorrect style map theme values are used
     * ✓ returns an error message when incorrect style map theme values are used

+  * 47 passing

+�� returns an error message when incorrect style map theme values are used

   * 48 passing